all-out/guides/_guides/firstdayinwhspace.markdown

   - check google bevor entering a site to see the loot and what npcs you will find there

   - for c3s go for a gila or a tengu. fits can be found in corp fittings HIT FUCKING DSCAN WHILE DOING COMBAT SITES carry a mobile depot with warpcore stabs to refit in case you get caught by a ship that is dscan immune

+  - for good ISK/h and "secure" site running I also recommend RR (Remote Rep) Domis.
+Can easily do c3s with 2 pilots.

 - Mining